howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 <Instruction>

 From the server's response, copy the authentication `token`.
 Now in the `Headers` tab in the bottom middle, add a new header.
-The name of the header will be `Authorization` and value will be `"Bearer __TOKEN__`".
+The name of the header will be `Authorization` and value will be "`Bearer __TOKEN__`".
 Make sure that the header is enabled by clicking the blue tick mark.

 </Instruction>